nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 ## Fix the leak

 Now let's fix the leak.
-Instead of using a object to store our entries we could use a file.
+Instead of using an object to store our entries, we could use a file.

 Let's modify our script a bit: